FULL HIGHLIGHTS: Utah Royals vs Bay FC

 • Discuss this story on the National Women's Soccer League message board...

-- Angel City Football Club's Match Preview and Game Notes Ahead of Away Match against SoCal Rival - Angel City FC

-- Kansas City Current Return to NWSL Play with Road Trip to Washington D.C. - Kansas City Current
+- Gotham FC Returns to NWSL Regular Season Action with 2-0 Victory over Portland Thorns - NJ/NY Gotham FC

-- Match Preview: San Diego Wave FC vs. Angel City FC - San Diego Wave FC
+- Matchday Info: San Diego Wave FC vs. Angel City FC - San Diego Wave FC

-- Inter&Co Stadium Ready to Welcome Back Orlando City and Orlando Pride for Regular Season Returns - Orlando Pride

-- Watch Orlando Pride at Houston Dash on Amazon Prime - Orlando Pride

-- Racing Louisville Returns to NWSL Action with Chicago Showdown - Racing Louisville FC
+- Preview: Racing Louisville FC vs. Chicago Red Stars - Chicago Red Stars

-- Orlando Pride Announce Watch Party Schedule, Presented by Heineken Silver, for End of Regular Season Play - Orlando Pride
+- Match Report: Orlando Pride Sets NWSL Record for Longest Unbeaten Streak with Shutout Win at Houston - Orlando Pride

+- Bay FC Drop 2-1 Result on the Road Against Utah Royals FC - Bay FC

+- Royals Shine in Convincing 2-1 Home Victory Over Bay FC - Utah Royals FC

 The opinions expressed in this article are those of the writer(s), and do not necessarily reflect the thoughts or opinions of OurSports Central or its staff.